lyxzhb/dstc11-simmc2.1-damo-convai/README.md

 bash evaluate_one.sh task4_para 0 1
 ```

 **NOTE**: For task 4, the preprocessing program need to be executed in advance `task4/dataset/gen_simmc2.1_teststd.py`, and the preprocessed tsv format dataset can be found under `task4/dataset/simmc2.1` directory.
+For downloaded checkpoint, it should be put into 'task4/run_scripts/simmc2.1/task4_para/task4_para.pt'.

 ## **Model Parameter**